Welcome to

 starstarstarstarstar4.3

-Housed in the renovated 1927 Santa Fe Railroad station, the Cultural Center features exhibits on Native American culture, Route 66 history, and Gallup's role as a filming location for Hollywood westerns.
+Housed in the renovated 1927 Santa Fe Railroad station, this center combines a Native American cultural museum, Route 66 history exhibits, and a section on Gallup's Hollywood western-filming heritage.

 scheduleMon–Sat 9am–5pmconfirmation_numberFree